-The Colorado AHEC Program in cooperates with school districts to offer health career exploration programs for kindergarten through 8th grade statewide.
+The Colorado AHEC Program office in cooperates with school districts to offer health career exploration programs for kindergarten through 8th grade statewide.

-Join us for 2020 Science Discovery at CU Anschutz – multiple weeks, open to rising 11th and 12th grade students (must be at least 16 years old).
+Join us for 2020 Science Discovery at CU Anschutz – multiple weeks, open to rising 11th and 12th-grade students (must be at least 16 years old).
 More information to come

 Denver Metro Regional Science and Engineering Fair

-The Denver Metro Region is one of 13 International Science and Engineering Fair Regions in the state that feed to the Colorado State Science Fair. is held at the University of Colorado Denver Campus.
+The Denver Metro Region is one of 13 International Science and Engineering Fair Regions in the state that feeds to the Colorado State Science Fair. is held at the University of Colorado Denver Campus.

 For more information, contact:

-CU Pre Health Day has been developed and created to provide pre-college, undergraduate and graduate level students and pre-health advisors with information that can help ensure success in a health-related admissions process.
-By offering attendee’s access to admissions professionals and faculty, our Pre Health Day event represents an exceptional opportunity for all prospective students with an interest in a health-related course of study.
+CU Pre-Health Day has been developed and created to provide pre-college, undergraduate and graduate-level students and pre-health advisors with information that can help ensure success in a health-related admissions process.
+By offering attendee’s access to admissions professionals and faculty, our Pre-Health Day event represents an exceptional opportunity for all prospective students with an interest in a health-related course of study.

 Obesity and Cadaver Lab Experience

-The mission of the Obesity and Cadaver Lab Experience
+The mission of Obesity and